dautal/Team-23-Halo-Resource-GitHub/README.md

 ## Current Status
 ### Hardware
 Right now all of the components are attached to a 3D printed surface, which is attached to the cloth cover.
 The hard surface is needed because it makes the  installation and removal of the cover onto the cup more convenient.
+The electric components are covered with the epoxy to make them water resistant and it also made the overall device light, since we do not have to use the 3D printed enclosure.
 <p align="center"><img src="Images/Final_prototype.jpg" width="50%" height="50%"></p>

 ### Software